totten/locolamp/README.md

 To start again, run `loco run` again.
 To destroy the ramdisk and any service data, run `loco clean`.

 What if you want to change the configuration?
-Check the file-list and the examples below.
+Check the file-list and the cookbook/examples below.

 ## Files and Directories